In this article:

 - Keep communication lines open.

 It would be superb for your recruitment agency to have former hires be the ones to speak praises about how their application experience was handled.
-Think about what this would do to your firm’s brand reputation.
+Think about what this would do to your firm’s brand online reputation.
 As other companies would bask in the glory of their customers doing the marketing for them, so do you when candidates share stories of how well you took care of them.
 The key for them to be ambassadors of your staffing firm?
 Proper candidate experience management.

 It’s an entirely different battlefield for you, though, compared to experiencing a company’s product or service.
 While many negative customer reviews are written after the experience, your recruitment agency is providing an entire process; the applicant may drop out in the middle and rant about it online.
 That’s why your staffing agency must perform proper candidate experience management in all aspects of the process, from potential hires reading the job post to receiving the job offer.
 Here are a few suggestions on how to create a better experience management strategy across the entire hiring process.